lexisother/dotfiles/README.md

 - Do not use them.
 - Read the source code, and, additionally,
   - Read the source code of dmitmel's dotfiles.

+## Configuration

+Some minor configuration is offered in scripts:

+- `$DOTFILES_BOT_TOKEN`: Environment variable that should house the Discord bot token used in scripts.
+- `$DOTFILES_WEBHOOK_URL`: Environment variable that should house the Discord webhook URL used in `tophook`.